 17. Use dots to give clouds volume.
 This finishes the landscape.
 Remember to sign your work and enjoy.

 Click here to download PDF with initial composition, finished drawing and lightened finish drawing.

+Pl. consult my workbooks for fully illustrated examples and hands on activities for techniques covered here.
 Next you can attempt Level 1 templates provided.
 These are not step by step but by now you should have the necessary knowledge and experience to attempt them on your own.
 Remember to practice often.

 I will be regularly adding new templates and tutorials.
 If you would like to be notified of any new addition, pl. send me your email address in the form below.
 I would also like to hear from you regarding your finished work based on these templates and would try to display them on this site.